• Home

 To bring the conversation into the following century and up to the present, here are a few of the more modern chairs we’ve used in various projects.
 Don’t the top two simply personify the term “lounge chair”?
 With their low-slung, laid back demeanor, Rodolfo Dordoni’s Hopper Armchair and T.H.
 Robsjohn-Gibbings webbed armchair are designed for relaxation, one with an eye toward the future and the other with a wink to the Mad Men days of yore.
 As for the bottom two, these chairs’ shapely curves put Victoria’s Secret models to shame.
 The red-headed bombshell is a masterful design by Frits Henningsen from the 1930’s, and the sexy sophisticate on the right is the highly coveted Klismos chair by T.H.
 Robsjohn-Gibbings for Saridis.
 All the more proof that great design can be powerfully seductive!

-Next Post: Africa Anyone? »
+Next Post: Finding the Finds »

 • Facebook